Who We Are

 Cooper is the recipient of several awards that recognizes her work in advancing economic and educational opportunities for all.
 For two consecutive years (2013 and 2012), Cooper was selected as a “Game Changer” by Politic365, which recognized her among a distinguished group of bi-partisan, multicultural leaders from across the country whose foresight and active engagement in both the public and private sectors are critical to America’s domestic success and global leadership.
 The Black Women’s Agenda honored Cooper in September 2012 for her outstanding “economic development contributions to advance, secure, and protect the rights of Black women and their families.”

 A native of Charleston, S.C., Cooper received her B.A. from the College of Charleston, an M.P.S. from Cornell University, and a Ph.D. from the University of Maryland, College Park.
+She is also a member of the Delta Sigma Theta Sorority, Inc.

 © Institute for Higher Education Policy 1993-2010